VictorCBB/victorcbb/README.md

-### Hi there 👋 I’m currently learning JavaScript, HTML, CSS, SQL, NODE
+### Hi there 👋 I'm a developer passionate about solving programming challenges.
+I'm always looking to learn more!